On-campus lecture schedule

 It is expected that students taking the course remotely will keep up to date in the course.
 Streaming video will be available for download via the web, and is usually posted later in the afternoon of the lecture.
 You should establish a regular schedule for watching the web-based lectures, and view them within 2-3 days of when they were recorded on campus.

-The web lectures can be accessed through the CAETE website: instructions and a link are on the CAETE Course Access page.
+The web lectures can be accessed through the BBA website: instructions and a link are on the BBA Course Access page.

 Regarding Educational Officers (EO): An EO is not required.
 The course includes midterm and final take-home exams lasting four to seven days each.
 Exams will be administered via the D2L site, and your completed exam must be uploaded to the appropriate D2L dropbox in the same manner as for the homework assignments.